shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 * Kosher Salt to taste
 * Lime Wedges for garnish

-#### DIRECTIONS
+#### STOVE-TOP DIRECTIONS
-1. In a large skillet, (or [Instant Pot](https://amzn.to/3qfNYCZ)), combine oil, onion, garlic, and kosher salt on medium heat (saute in Instant Pot) until onions become translucent and soften.
+1. In a large skillet, combine oil, onion, garlic, and kosher salt on medium heat until onions become translucent and soften.
-2. Stir in half of the ginger half, mustard seed, turmeric, coriander, fennel, and chilis.
+2. Stir in half of the ginger, mustard seed, turmeric, coriander, fennel, and chilis.
 Stir for 1 minute.
 3. Add water, coconut milk, and lentils.
-Bring to a boil (Leave on saute until it begins to boil in the Instant Pot).
+Bring to a boil
 4. Cover and reduce heat.
-Cook for 30-40 minutes (Set to high pressure for 15 minutes in the Instant Pot).
+Cook for 30-40 minutes
 5. Stir in spinach and return to a simmer, about 3-4 minutes.
 6. Off heat, add the last 1 tbsp of ginger, lime juice, and kosher salt to taste.
-7. Garnish with lime wedges.
+7. Garnish with lime wedges and serve with long-grain basmati rice.

+#### INSTANT POT DIRECTIONS
+1. In an [Instant Pot](https://amzn.to/3qfNYCZ)), combine oil, onion, garlic, and kosher salt on saute until onions become translucent and soften.
+2. Stir in half of the ginger, mustard seed, turmeric, coriander, fennel, and chilis.
+Stir for 1 minute.
+3. Add water, coconut milk, and lentils.
+Leave on saute until it begins to boil.
+4. Secure the lid and set the Instant Pot to manual high pressure for 15 minutes with a quick release.
+5. Remove the lid and stir in spinach.
+Return to a simmer, about 3-4 minutes.
+6. Add the last 1 tbsp of ginger, lime juice, and kosher salt.
-8. Serve with long-grain basmati rice
+7. Garnish with lime wedges and serve with long-grain basmati rice.